sarahelizgray/reptiles/README.md

 EX3 -- playing with the timeline
 --------------------------
 * in master branch
-* reset to before you merged alligator with master
+* reset to before you merged the alligator branch with master
 * look at the directory
 * what files no longer appear in master?
-* look at the master branch log
+* look at the local master branch log
 * what commits no longer appear in the master branch log?
 * look on github
-* what commits appear in the master branch log?
+* what commits appear in the remote master branch log?
-* what files appear in the master branch directory?
+* what files appear in the remote master branch directory?
-* pull commits from the remote repo
+* pull commits from the remote repo to your local machine
 * look at the directory
 * what files now appear in master?
 * look at the master branch log